-We interrupt our regular Singapore programming to bring you JAYEMSEY x Taiwan (alternate title was "Taiwan(t) It That Way," but the alliteration was too good to resist), the latest chapter in my adventures abroad and the very last chapter of 2016.
-I did absolutely nothing this trip but eat good street food and drink boba for ten days straight, and it was wonderful.spine
+We interrupt our regular Singapore programming to bring you JAYEMSEY x Taiwan (alternative title was "Taiwan(t) It That Way," but I couldn’t stop laughing whenever I said it), the latest chapter in my adventures abroad and the very last chapter of 2016.
+I did absolutely nothing this trip but eat good street food and drink boba for ten days straight, and it was wonderful.

 Taiwan is actually quite small as countries go, only a little bigger than New Jersey (I've had a lot of fun playing with this app), but it's easy to forget that it's actually an island.
 We started our trip in Taipei, stopped in Kaohsiung and Hualien, and rang in the New Year back in Taipei.

 (My friend Jess once said if she had a theme song to her life, it would be Hall & Oates' "You Make Me," and since then I've tried to think of what mine would be.
 I'm still not quite sure, but I've really liked Bastille's "Warmth" lately ever since they released Wild World)